 This document may be reproduced for non-profit or educational purposes only, with the

 he New Testament word Gospel occurs 104 times in the King James Version and 109 times as Good News in the World English Version.
 The manuscript word euaggelion translated as gospel (ευαγγελιον, Strong #2098 from ευ = ‘good’ + αγγελλο ‘to proclaim’) and euaggelizo (ευαγγελιζω, Strong #2097) meaning to proclaim something good, thus we announce the Good News that Jesus Christ has atoned for our sins.
-When the Greek letter gamma appears twice in succession, the first one is phonetically inflected as our letter N. Our English word evangelize stems from this latter word, and the word gospel itself comes from the Middle English words “goode spel” or good story.
-This phrase Good News appears 108 times in the New Testament of the World English Bible.
-The gospel was the core activity of Jesus’ ministry and He instructed His disciples to deliver this message to the entire world.
-“And the gospel must first be published among all nations,”
+When the Greek letter ‘gamma’ appears twice in succession, the first one is phonetically inflected as our letter N. Our English word evangelize stems from this latter word, and the word Gospel itself comes from the Middle English words “goode spel” or good story.
+The Gospel was the core activity of Jesus’ ministry and He instructed His disciples to deliver this message of redemptive grace to the entire world.

 Evangelism is a continuing process of telling this same Good News that Jesus and the Apostles were announcing in their day.
 Today as modern disciples we also should follow the instruction of Jesus to publish the Gospel to all nations of the world.
 “Now then we are ambassadors for Christ,” 2 Corinthians 5:20.

-But what is the gospel or this good news?
-We could spend a lot of worthwhile time researching the teachings of Jesus as found in the first four books of the New Testament, or we could focus on what some have called “The Pocket Gospel.”
-In a nutshell we find the principal elements of the gospel message.
-Paul articulates, explains, and compresses much of the gospel in such a way as to provide us with a brief, yet easy way of understanding how God regards the human condition.
+ut what is the Gospel or this Good News?
+We could spend a lot of worthwhile time researching the teachings of Jesus as found in the first four books of the New Testament, or we could focus on what some have called the Pocket Gospel.
+In a nutshell we find the principal elements of the Gospel message.
+Paul articulates, explains, and compresses much of the Gospel in such a way as to provide us with a brief, yet easy way of understanding how God regards the human condition.